jarrid-xyz/keyper/docs/deploy/gcp.md

 --role "roles/storage.objectUser"
 ```

-If the bucket you plan on using for remote Terraform state doesn't exist yet, create it as well
+If the bucket you plan on using for remote Terraform state doesn't exist yet, create it as well.

 ```bash
 gcloud storage buckets create gs://keyper-tf-state --location=us-east1